 On the banks of the Luwi River is an open sided, shady chitenje lounge with a bush bar and dining area offering a peaceful refuge where guests can study the camps collection of books or watch a variety of game visiting the permanent pools of water in the Luwi riverbed.

-Nsolo is one of the more historic camps in Zambia.
+Nsolo is one of the more historical luxury safari camps in Zambia.
 It was sited by Norman, Adrian and the legendary Rice Time Tembo in 1987, Nsolo is the local name for the honey guide and the camp was named after this extraordinary little bird.
 By amazing co-incidence it was later learnt that this area used to be home to a famous local hunter – also called Nsolo!
 Managed and hosted for 15 years by Shaddy Nkhoma, one of the best guides in Zambia, Shaddy is now concentrating on private guiding and his protégée Philemon Banda is taking over the leadership at Nsolo.

 As with Luwi Bushcamp, this is one of the South Luangwa's more remote, luxury safari camps with many wonderful walking areas in the vicinity.
 There is also the opportunity to participate in game drives for those wishing to combine walking and driving.